• 00days

 About Midwifery 2025

-Midwifery and Neonatal Care Webinar is scheduled for 29 April, 2025, focusing on the importance of maternal and new-born health.
-This event will bring together midwives, healthcare professionals, and researchers to discuss the latest advancements in midwifery, neonatal care practices, and strategies for improving maternal and infant well-being.
-Key topics will include prenatal and postnatal care, breastfeeding support, early childhood development, and the management of common neonatal conditions.
-Attendees will gain insights into modern treatment approaches, best practices for safe deliveries, and the connection between maternal health and infant outcomes.
-The webinar will also feature live Q&A sessions, expert panel discussions, and interactive presentations to help participants stay informed about the latest developments in midwifery and neonatal care.
-Whether you are a healthcare professional, student, or an expectant parent, this webinar offers valuable knowledge and practical guidance to support maternal and new-born health.
+Join us for the 2nd Webinar on Midwifery and Neonatal Care on July 18, 2025, focusing on the critical importance of maternal and new-born health.
+This event will bring together midwives, healthcare professionals, and researchers to explore the latest advancements in midwifery and neonatal care practices, as well as strategies to improve maternal and infant well-being.
+Attendees will gain valuable insights into modern treatment approaches, best practices for safe deliveries, and the vital connection between maternal health and infant outcomes.
+The webinar will also feature live Q&A sessions, expert panel discussions, and interactive presentations, providing participants with up-to-date knowledge and practical guidance.
+Whether you're a healthcare professional, student, or expectant parent, this webinar offers essential information to support maternal and new-born health.

 Useful Sessions